FeatureBaseDB/featurebase-docs/docs/cloud/cloud-getstart/cloud-evaluate.md

 ---
 title: Evaluate FeatureBase with a billion-row database
 layout: default
-parent: Cloud
+parent: Getting started
+nav_order: 3
 has_children: false
-nav_order: 2
-has_toc: false
 ---

 # How do I evaluate FeatureBase?